 during what is currently being labeled as the Late Cocking

-delineation between the Early Cocking and Late Cocking phases is
+Finally, the delineation between the Early Cocking and Late Cocking phases is

 at least quite subtle and often quite arbitrary.
 More

 importantly, the differences in a pitcher's arm action and when

 and how they transition from Early Cocking to Late Cocking may